aquasecurity/tfsec/docs-website/_docs/custom_checks.md

 Custom checks offer an accessible approach to injecting checks that satisfy your organisations compliance and security needs.
 For example, if you require that all EC2 instances have a `CostCentre` tag, that can be achieved with a `custom_check`.

 ## How does it work?
-Custom checks are defined as json files which sit in the `.tfsec` folder in the root check path. any file with the suffix `_tfchecks.json` will be parsed and the checks included during the run.
+Custom checks are defined as json files which sit in the `.tfsec` folder in the root check path. any file with the suffix `_tfchecks.json` or `_tfchecks.yaml` will be parsed and the checks included during the run.

 ### Overriding check directory